Hilda253/Hilda25/README.md

 `<label>`defines a caption for a form input element.

--#Uses of imput types:
+#Uses of imput types:
 (`text`,`email`.`password`,`tel`,`color`,`date`,`checkbox`.`file`)

 `<select>` creates a dropdown list of option.

 `<option>` defines an item in a`<select>` dropdown.

--#Comment section:
+#Comment section:
 uses of `<textarea>` for multi-line text input.

 -#In the submittion form use of `<button>`represent a clickable button.

-##How to use/view the form.
+## How to use/view the form.
 1. Clone this repository:
 2.
    Go to vscode ,then terminal and set bash as te default profile: